 - Good health practices.

-A Serious gum infection that damage the soft tissue and destroys the bone that supports your teeth.
+Serious gum infection damages the soft tissue and destroys the bone that supports your teeth.

 Healthy gums are firm and pale pink and fit snuggly around teeth.